joestubbs/coe379L-sp25/docs/unit03/hands_on_nn.rst

 Model Training
 ^^^^^^^^^^^^^^

-Let's compile and fit the model:
+Let's compile and fit the model.

 .. code-block:: python3